 What exactly is a “glyphosate” herbicide?

-Weekly Shincho stated in April 2020 that “In Japan, there’s no any standard value for glyphosate found in the tap water.
+グリホサート Weekly Shincho stated in April 2020 that “In Japan, there’s no standard value left for glyphosate present in tap water.
 There’s only the value that is targeted.”
-This is more than the values of other pesticides or other countries.
-This also includes drinking water that has been contaminated with pesticides.
-A piece I wrote about it stated that it is.
-There were concerns over the possibility that tap water may have high levels of dissolved lead.
-It is not the case.
+Furthermore, it is more than other pesticides, as well as other countries and the water is polluted with pesticides.
+I published an article declaring that there is.
+This raised concerns about the possibility that tap water may have high levels of dissolved lead. https://agrifact.dga.jp/faq_detail.html?id=108 It is not the case.

-The current maximum value of glyphosate residue for wheat in Japan is established at 5ppm.
-But, it was only 5 ppm at the time of December 2017.
-There are many opinions on this matter, including “We increased the limit to 30ppm six times , and we rebuked health harm.”
+The current glyphosate residue standards for wheat is in Japan, 5 ppm.
+It was 5 ppm up to December 2017. https://kotobank.jp/word/グリホサート-486290 There are many opinions about this issue, for instance “We decreased it to 30ppm , which is six times more and ignored health risks.”

-The standard residual value for glyphosate is the same as the international standard.
+The standard for glyphosate that is left is the same as the international standard.